green-api/max-demo-chatbot-golang/README_EN.md

 Open the project in any IDE.

-The environment for launching the chatbot is ready, now you need to configure and launch the chatbot on your Whatsapp account.
+The environment for launching the chatbot is ready, now you need to configure and launch the chatbot on your Max account.

 ## Launch a chatbot

-In order to set up a chatbot on your Whatsapp account, you need to go to [your personal account](https://console.greenapi.com/) and register.
+In order to set up a chatbot on your Max account, you need to go to [your personal account](https://console.greenapi.com/) and register.
 For new users, [instructions](https://greenapi.com/en/docs/before-start/) are provided for setting up an account and obtaining the parameters necessary for the chatbot to work, namely:
 ```
     idInstance
     apiTokenInstance